baxtree/subaligner/README.md

 The aligned subtitle will be saved at `subtitle_aligned.srt`.
 For details on CLI, run `subaligner_1pass --help`, `subaligner_2pass --help` or `subaligner --help`.

 ## Supported Formats
-Subtitle: SubRip, TTML and WebVTT
+Subtitle: SubRip, TTML, WebVTT and SubStation Alpha

 Video: MP4, WebM, Ogg, 3GP, FLV and MOV